S-Datt/CulturaX/README.md

     User Control: Users have the option to manage their data preferences, including the ability to delete their data or opt out of data collection features.

     Transparency: Clear communication regarding data usage policies is provided to users, ensuring they understand how their information is handle

+    🤝 Contribution
+"This project is a solo submission by for the Qloo LLM Hackathon."

+📄 License

+This project was created for the Qloo LLM Hackathon.This project is licensed under the MIT License.